 It’s peak purchasing season across the US, and that means it’s the perfect time for brands to capitalize on the large volume of customer feedback flooding the social web.
-As Twitter found, 280 million tweets were posted about holiday shopping last year.
+As X, formerly Twitter found, 280 million tweets were posted about holiday shopping last year.
 And a whopping 89% of people who shared their holiday shopping experiences on social media did so on Facebook.

 If brands want to turn that feedback into insights for improving their products, they need to set up listening queries that will catch all (err, nearly all) relevant mentions.